kasper573/react-async-modal-hook/packages/react-async-modal-hook/readme.md

 The store contains the state of all modals in your app.

 The outlet is a react portal destination where all modals will be sent.
-It allows you to control the draw order of all modals, which is a great way to avoid having to resort to z-index hacks.
+It allows you to control the draw order of all modals, which is a great way to avoid having to resort to using z-index.

 ```tsx
 import { useMemo } from "react";